Metal Roofing Contractors Blog

 However, with the added cost of the furring material and installation, the final price can be similar to tear-off.
 Although, it is undoubtedly more environmentally friendly since the shingles remain in place.
 This approach does add some weight to the roofing system, so it’s essential to determine if the structure can support the additional weight.

-For more on this technique, check out this white paper by the Metal Construction Association
+For more on this technique, check out this white paper by the Metal Construction Association.

 When using this approach, it’s important to remember that the copper elements in pressure-treated wood may aggressively attack metal panels.
 Consequently, if using pressure-treated lumber for furring applications, a barrier of #30 felt or synthetic underlayment should be used between the wood framing and metal panels.

-Request a Sample
+Request a Sample or Color Charts

 Metal Panel Attachment Directly into Shingles